GdGohan/SonicRacingTransformedAndroidUpdate-NewVersion/README.md

 UPDATE V4:
 Apk for all GPUs, using Mali obb

+V4.2B:
+the game will reboot once after setting your name.
+It only works with the achievement section.

 When starting the tutorial,
 wait a few seconds until the black screen no longer appears, just in case, check if the game